 For a light-hearted taster of my approach to the writing process, you could take a look at my illustrated reflections on what repainting a 50-foot narrowboat can teach us about writing. [download: Writing-boats-and-painting-books_Troscianko-2021]

-On any scale from a 3-hour writing breakfast to a week-long bootcamp, I have extensive experience in creating protected conditions for real writing and thinking to happen and for working habits to be lastingly enhanced.
-The events centre on timed writing sessions top-and-tailed with planning and review, interspersed with breathing exercises, physical stretches, and brief outdoor breaks.
+On any scale from a 1-hour writing breakfast to a 2-week habit change course, I have extensive experience in creating protected conditions for real writing and thinking to happen and for working habits to be lastingly enhanced.
+The events centre on timed writing sessions supported by preparatory writing exercises, systematic planning and review, physical movement, and screen-free breaks.
 The idea is not to encourage participants to get as much writing done as possible (though people are often amazed by how much they produce); the point is to help instil working habits that are truly effective, efficient, and goal-directed.
 This requires an intensive departure from normal routines, and especially from our habits of being available to other people (e.g. via our phones and inboxes) whenever they choose.
 Withdrawal from connectivity and from many other default modes can be uncomfortable at first, but it tends to result in more enjoyable experiences as well as better payoffs for the projects we care about.
 And so the new structures can quickly become self-sustaining: habits never really change without a hedonic payoff that makes the new version feel better than the old, so I’m uninterested in willpower and very interested in where the ‘oo, this is rather nice’ kicks in.

 Environment matters; it’s one of the most often ignored aids—and blocks—to effective habit change.
-For in-person events, an unfamiliar venue (to heighten the defamiliarisation) and full catering (to free people from other decision-making) are helpful.
+For in-person events, an unfamiliar venue (to heighten the defamiliarisation) and full catering (to free everyone from other decision-making) are helpful.
 For online formats, participants are asked to commit to minimising distractions as far as is feasible, to take the time to make their physical environments as conducive to focus as possible, and to plan food and drink in advance to help make our time together enjoyable as well as useful.

 Beyond the core writing sessions, optional elements include: